rodorro/Javascript_Typescript_Exercises/README.md

 "npm install" to install packages

-"npm start" to start playgorund on Chrome
+"npm start" to star playground on Chrome

 Console will show the exercise logs like this: